Hey everyone, Coach Tyler welcoming you to my ACSM vs NASM comparison battle.

 ACSM is one of the hardest personal training certifications to pass.

-There is approximately a 54% pass rate for first-time test takers!
+There is approximately a 54% pass rate of success for first-time test takers!

 For the examination, you will receive 2 1/2 hours to complete all of the 120 multiple-choice questions that they provide.

-There is a steep retest fee of $150 if you don’t pass on the first time around.
+There is a steep retest fee of $150 if you don’t pass at the first around.
 To pass the test, you need to score a 550/800 on a scaled rating.

-This means that some tests are harder than others so that there is not a certain amount of questions you need to get right.
+This means that some tests are harder than others so that there is not a certain number of questions you need to get right.

-To take the ACSM, one needs to be 18 years old, have a high school education or the equivalent and have a current CPR/AED certification.
+To take the ACSM exam, one needs to be 18 years old, have a high school education or the equivalent and have a current CPR/AED certification.